On complete embedded translating solitons of the mean curvature flow that are of finite genus

-We denote the graph of $F$ by $C$.
-Let $G:A(R/4,\infty)\rightarrow\Bbb{R}$ be the profile of a Grim end with logarithmic parameter $c$, constant term $A$ and speed $\epsilon$.
-Upon rescaling \eqnref{ErrorForExactSolutionWithGivenLogarithmicParameter}, and then integrating, we obtain, over $A(R/4,2R^4)$,
+Let $\Lambda$ be a large, positive number, let $K>0$ be a fixed constant, and choose $\epsilon,R>0$ and $\left|c\right|<K$ as in \eqnref{ControlOfParameters}.
+Let $G:A(R/4,\infty)\rightarrow\Bbb{R}$ be the profile of a rotationally symmetric Grim end with constant term $a$, logarithmic parameter $c$ and speed $\epsilon$.
+Rescaling and integrating \eqnref{ErrorForExactSolutionWithGivenLogarithmicParameter} we obtain, over the annulus $A(R/4,2R^4)$,